george-shammar/confession_box/README.md

 > Registered users could submit their "confessions" anonymously and be listened to by (instead of a priest) the rest of the readers.

+> The design uses an old newspaper template to present an ancient appeal of the original confession box.

 > The application represents an MVP of the product with the full graphical design but only basic features that would be extended in the future.